 1. Gather all stakeholders together 👯

-Many organizations make the mistake of only involving board members and chief executives in the strategic planning process.
-By expanding initial discussions across all staff and volunteers, you gain fresh (and often, more accurate) perspectives on what you can accomplish in one year.
+By expanding initial discussions not just between the executive director and other leadership but across all staff, board members, and core volunteers, you can gain fresh (and often, more accurate) perspectives on what you can accomplish.

 - What worked last year?
 What didn't work?

-- Did you hit your goals last year?
+- Did you hit your goals in the previous year?
 Why or why not?

 - If you could accomplish just 1-2 initiatives over the next year, what would they be?

 - Did a lack of additional resources prevent you from hitting previous targets?
-What were they?
+If so, what were they?

 2. Conduct original research 📊

-Interviews, surveys, and past year results offer insights into gaps and opportunities for the upcoming year.
+Use interviews, surveys, and past years’ results to gain insights into gaps and opportunities for the upcoming year.
 Try the following exercises:

-- Conduct in-depth interviews with major donors and sponsors.
-This will help you gain insight into how your organization is perceived by the community.
+- Conduct in-depth interviews with major donors and sponsors to understand how your organization is perceived by the community.
 Interview staff members and volunteers to determine how you can better allocate resources.

-- Send a survey to your supporter base, asking which events, educational resources, or campaigns they enjoyed last year and what they want to see in the future.
+- Send a survey to your supporter base, asking which events, educational resources, or campaigns from the past year they felt were most impactful and what they hope to see more of in the future.